-And now I’m an owner of an investment firm so I feel like I’m not here today and I think that broad perspectives you know kind of allows me to come at some of these topics from a slightly different vantage point than that much of the advice will get out there today.
+Now I'm an owner of an investment firm so I think that broad perspectives allows me to come at some of these topics from a slightly different vantage point than that much of the advice will get out there today.

 Elle: Yeah and that's what I appreciate about your book.
 It is very detailed oriented.
 You have the numbers you have the stats for them and at the same time, a perspective of the family that wants to succeed and how to approach it like a business.

-They’re thinking ‘OK let me set us up for a great year in 2018 with finances.
-They’re planning insurance and reevaluating retirement contributions.
+They're thinking ‘OK let me set us up for a great year with finances.'
+They're planning insurance and reevaluating retirement contributions.

 Can give us like a high-level view?
 What are the layers of the steps that families need to take in terms of investments and priorities?

 Deciding on Which Financial Goal to Tackle First